-Only a fraction of people reading this post will answer “yes” to the following question, but I ask it anyway: Do you want to work for a Fortune 500 company right after you graduate?
-Then an internship the summer before your junior year is key — and it would be good to get experience in advance of that point that will help you get the internship.
-The HPRC can help you make use of virtual career fairs, info sessions, and Handshake to be successful on that path (make an appointment with us and come to our upcoming events on preparing for career fairs!)
-The process ideally starts at the end of your sophomore year as you get your resume together and start researching companies, so that you are ready when the applications open in the fall of your junior year.
+Not everyone will answer “yes” to the following question, but I ask it anyway: Do you want to work for a large company (Fortune 500, something with name recognition, a role with a steady salary and benefits) — right after you graduate?
+Then a paid internship the summer before your junior year with the company you ultimately want to work for is key — and it would be good to get experience in advance of that point that will help you get the internship.
+The HPRC can help you make use of virtual career fairs, info sessions, and Handshake to be successful on that path (make an appointment with us and come to our events on preparing for career fairs!)
+The process ideally starts at the end of your sophomore year as you get your resume together and start researching companies, so that you are ready when internship applications open in the fall of your junior year.

-If you DON’T want a career with the kind of large companies that run huge internship programs, then the timetable gets much more flexible.
+If you DON’T want a career with the kind of large companies that hire directly out of huge internship programs, then the timetable gets much more flexible.

 And it depends more on what you want than on any external frameworks.
 So start by answering some questions:

 - What kind of time do you have to devote to an internship?
 Are you looking for something part-time during the school year or full-time during the summer?

 - Do you need a paid internship or are you willing to consider an unpaid internship?

 - What kind of career do you want to explore?

 - What skills do you want to build?